danielnagel/kcal/readme.md

 Additionally, today's calorie intake is summarized on the homepage.
 Furthermore, the current weight and waist can be entered and tracked over time in a graph.
 The simple user management is file-based.
-The username is stored in the browser's localStorage.
-If there is no name in localStorage, it is requested through a dialog.
-The username is appended to each request to the server to load the data from the correct file.

 This project runs exclusively on a Debian-based Linux system.
 The project has been tested on a Raspberry Pi 3 with the operating system Raspbian GNU/Linux 12.